liumency/SRCDNet/README.md

 # SRCDNet

-This is a [pytorch](http://pytorch.org/) implementation of [SRCDNet](https://arxiv.org/abs/2103.00188).

-Super-resolution-based Change Detection Network with Stacked Attention Module for Images with Different Resolutions
+The pytorch implementation for "[Super-resolution-based Change Detection Network with Stacked Attention Module for Images with Different Resolutions](https://arxiv.org/abs/2103.00188) ".